 Traditionally, printing inks were dried with heat, and in some cases this is still done today.
 UV curing uses inks that set hard, or ‘cure’, when they are exposed to ultra-violet (UV) light.

 The use of LED (light emitting diodes) for UV curing in the printing and coating process has become increasingly available throughout the industry.
 Within a hybrid system printers are able to operate with both conventional mercury arc and LED lamp technology on the same press.

-GEW is a global company who designs and manufactures UV systems for UV curing inks and varnishes on printing presses.
-GEW UV curing systems are sold both to companies who build printing presses and also to the print houses directly.
+GEW is a global company, designing and manufacturing UV systems for UV curing inks and varnishes on printing presses.
+GEW UV curing systems are sold both to companies who build printing presses and also to printing houses directly.

 The UV systems are designed and built at GEW’s head office and manufacturing facility in Crawley, England, from where they are sold around the world.

 Explore our website further by reading more of our articles or watching some of our case study videos: